A Finding Aid to the James J. Rorimer Papers,

 James J. Rorimer was born in Cleveland, Ohio in 1905 and attended the University School there until he left in 1921 in order to study abroad in Europe.
 He studied at the Ecole Gory in Paris for two years, then returned to the United States to finish his studies at the University School in Cleveland.
 In 1927, Rorimer graduated from Harvard University with a B.A.
 Soon after, he began working at the Metropolitan Museum of Art in New York City where he worked his way up from a position as an assistant to Head Curator of Medieval Art, a position he filled from 1934 to 1955, director of The Cloisters, and eventually director and trustee of the museum.

 Rorimer was heavily involved with the planning and development of The Cloisters, working closely with the architect Charles Collens.
 When The Cloisters opened in 1938, Rorimer worked there as a curator and later became the first director in 1949.
 During this time, Rorimer developed a professional relationship with John D. Rockefeller, Jr., who donated to New York City a large tract of land, a portion of which was given to the Metropolitan Museum as a location to build The Cloisters.
-The Cloisters' collections evolved into a world reknown collection of medieval art under Rorimer's curatorship and directorship.
+The Cloisters' collections evolved into a world renown collection of medieval art under Rorimer's curatorship and directorship.

 Rorimer married Katherine Newton in 1942.
 They had two children, Anne and Louis.

 While in Paris, Rorimer worked closely with Rose Valland, an employee of the Jeu de Paume Museum in Paris who spied on the Nazis and recorded in detail the movements of artwork stolen by members of the Nazi party, including Hermann Wilhelm Goering and Joseph Goebbels.
 With Valland's assistance, Rorimer discovered a large cache of stolen and confiscated artwork at the Neuschwanstein Castle in the Bavarian Alps.
-He and his team also found other artwork, European antiquities, and cultural icons that were stored in nearby salt mines.
+He and his team also recovered other artwork, European antiquities, and cultural icons that were stored in nearby salt mines.
 Rorimer and the other Monuments Men arranged the recovery and removal of the cache of stolen goods.

 Rorimer received numerous awards for his work during World War II including, the French Cross of War in 1945, Chevalier in 1947, and officer of the French Legion of Honor in 1957.
 Rorimer wrote about his work as a Monuments Man in his book Survival: The Salvage and Protection of Art in War, published by Abelard Press in 1950.
 James J. Rorimer died in 1966.